 Whenever I create content, whether it’s on my own website or on a guest post, I try to make it as powerful, actionable, and helpful as possible.
 People are looking for something that helps them to solve a problem, overcome a challenge, make more money, become more successful, or feel happier.
 If your article isn’t satisfying any of those needs, then no one will care about sharing it.

 Content marketing will succeed when you write winning articles with powerful information.

 Here are the four main characteristics of shareable posts:

-- Shareable posts contain appealing words in their title.
+- Shareable posts have short titles that contain appealing words.

 - Shareable posts display images.